Moondog8862/soma-media-server/README.md

 Adding other usb devices for sound system (eg. Philips Audio Set)

-If you need to enable a sound system, you can enable the usb connection if it does not automatically open the usb ports with the script in the udev folder.
-Please note: You need to be able to compile c files so install a gcc compiler for your system to create the executable.
+If you need to enable a sound system, you can activate the usb connection if it does not automatically open the usb ports with the script in the udev folder.
+Please note: You need to compile c files so install a gcc compiler for your system to create the executable.

 apt-get install libusb-dev gcc

 Compile:
 gcc -Wall usb_pc_link.c -o usb_pc_link -lusb

-To activate the device when a connection is being monitored (check with udevadm monitor) place the script: cp /etc/udev/rules.d/991-usb-philips.rules
+To activate the device when a connection is being monitored (check with udevadm monitor) place the script in: cp /etc/udev/rules.d/991-usb-philips.rules